MitocGroup/www/views/blog/posts/2019/08/three-success-stories-of-aws-landing-zone-technology-overview.md

 Three Success Stories of AWS Landing Zone (Technology Overview)

 # Intro
-After introducing Terraform Module for AWS Landing Zone and providing Business Overview of Our Experience with AWS Landing Zone, let’s dive deeper into the technical overview.
+After introducing Terraform Module for AWS Landing Zone and providing Business Overview of Our Experience with AWS Landing Zone, let's dive deeper into the technical overview.

 ---

 In this article, we will be covering the technical aspects of implementations and critical details that helped deploy and manage consistent multi-account strategy using AWS best practices.
-We will start with reference architecture (see picture below) for AWS Landing Zone solution and dive deeper into each customer’s customization that make their solutions both unique and reusable.
+We will start with reference architecture (see picture below) for AWS Landing Zone solution and dive deeper into each customer's customization that make their solutions both unique and reusable.

 <div class="padd25px">
     <img src="/images/blog/2019-08-01/aws-lz-arch.png" alt="partner aws" />